Find Affordable College Courses

 Read More…

-San Jacinto Community College came in at #6 in this year’s edition of the Best Value Biological & Physical Science Associate Degree Schools ranking.
+With a ranking of #6, San Jacinto Community College did quite well on this year’s best value schools for biological and physical science students working on their associate degree.
 San Jacinto College is a fairly large public school located in the large suburb of Pasadena.

-The average tuition and fees for an out-of-state undergraduate student at San Jacinto College are $5,040 a year.
+Out-of-state tuition fees for undergraduate students at San Jacinto College are $5,040 per year.
 Biological Science majors at San Jacinto College take out an average of $13,940 in student loans while working on their Associate Degree.

 #7